Metrosideros colensoi: Description

 The flowers of Colenso's rātā are either white or pale pink, and flowering is usually from November until January.
 Foliage is a dark green colour, with new years growth appearing in a contrasting lighter green.
 It is usual to find the vine form of rātā climbing up other forest trees, however Colenso's rātā is also partial to limestone cliff faces where it can climb cliffs relatively undisturbed.
-It is found within lowland forest as far south as Greymouth and Kaikoura.
+It is found within lowland forest as far south as Greymouth and Kaikōura.

 Conservation

 As of 2012, Metrosideros colensoi is not regarded as threatened.

 Cultivation

 Metrosideros colensoi is a notable plant in cultivation, but considerably undervalued.
 However, it is in several ways superior to more commonly grown species, such as Metrosideros carminea, on account of the ordered appearance of its growth form, and the 'movement' conveyed by its downward arching branches.